DFFlanders/cloud-app-labs/datacentred.md

 ## Using clouds.yaml

-If you're using a clouds.yaml file, populate the information within it like so:
+If you're using a clouds.yaml file, populate the information within it using your credentials like so:

 ```yaml
 # clouds.yaml